 At Parsloes Primary School we believe that a high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.

-The implementation of the curriculum also ensures a balanced coverage of the 4 main strands of Computing: Digital Literacy, Programming, Multimedia and Data, but the subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.
+Our Computing curriculum ensures a balanced coverage of the four main strands of Computing: Digital Literacy, Programming, Multimedia and Data.
+The subject knowledge imparted becomes increasingly specific and in depth, with more complex skills being taught, thus ensuring that learning is built upon.
+Knowledge and skills are mapped out across each wider curriculum theme and year group to ensure a systematic progression across topics.
 For example, children in EYFS will be introduced to some core vocabulary, such as click, move, drag, select, which then leads on to learning what algorithms are in KS1 and then programming in KS2, where they design, write and debug programs, explaining the thinking and concepts behind their algorithms.

 We have a Computing suite, two class sets of iPads, three class sets of chrome books and twelve digital cameras to ensure year groups have opportunities to use a range of devices – as specified by the National Curriculum.